DucManhPhan/DucManhPhan.github.io/_posts/2020-03-26-How-to-use-@Async-annotations-in-Spring.md

 ## How @Async works

-When you put an **@Async** annotation on a method underlying it, it creates a proxy of that object where Async is defined (JDK Proxy/CGlib) based on the proxyTargetClass property.
+When you put an **@Async** annotation on a method underlying it, it creates a proxy of that object where Async is defined (JDK Proxy/CGlib) based on the **proxyTargetClass** property.
 Then, Spring tries to find a thread pool associated with the context to submit this method's logic as a separate path of execution.
-To be exact, it searches a unique TaskExecutor bean or a bean named as taskExecutor.
-If it is not found, then use the default SimpleAsyncTaskExecutor.
+To be exact, it searches a unique **TaskExecutor** bean or a bean named as **taskExecutor**.
+If it is not found, then use the default **SimpleAsyncTaskExecutor**.

-Now, as it creates a proxy and submits the job to the TaskExecutor thread pool, it has a few limitations that have to know.
+Now, as it creates a proxy and submits the job to the **TaskExecutor** thread pool, it has a few limitations that have to know.

 <br>

 ## How to use @Async annotation
 Belows are some steps to use **@Async** annotation in our project.

-1. Configure package in pom.xml to use @Async annotation
+1. Configure package in **pom.xml** to use **@Async** annotation

     If we want to experience maven project with @Async annotation, not use Spring boot, we can use some the below packages.